AI Papers:

 Paper Dive was inspired by Last Week in AI — a podcast I listen to during my 45-minute commute to work.
 They cover the week’s news, policy, and products, then usually end with a deep dive into one or two research papers.
 Those segments taught me a lot about AI, and I’ve found that understanding the research also makes me better at using these tools in practice.

 I wanted more of those deep dives, and the idea felt like a good excuse to sharpen my own skills with the coding agents.
-I started generating episodes for myself; what began as a private podcast feed eventually became public on Apple Podcasts, Spotify, and this site.
+I started generating episodes for myself; what began as a private podcast feed eventually became public on YouTube, Apple Podcasts.

 The API costs were already being incurred anyway, so publishing the episodes felt like an easy decision.
 If other people find them useful too, even better.